SSL Certificates

 Add a Certificate Chain

-Sometimes, your certificates (such as a self-signed or a cheap certificate) need additional certificates to establish the chain of trust.
-What you need to do is bundle all the certificates into one file and give that to Drycc.
-Importantly, your site’s certificate must be the first one:
+Sometimes certificates (such as self-signed or inexpensive certificates) require additional certificates to establish the chain of trust.
+Bundle all certificates into one file with your site’s certificate first:

 $ cat server.crt server.ca > server.bundle